MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 ```

-**For each user, how many purchases were made outside of the US which also contained a product on a high risk list,  received a high-risk score, or came from a user on the blocked list:**
+**For each user, how many purchases were made outside of the US which also contained a product on a high risk list:**

 ```FraudProtectionLanguage
 SELECT Count() AS intlHighRiskTxns_perUser